Heath hen: Taxonomy

 A first mtDNA D-loop haplotype comparison between heath hen specimens and prairie-chickens brought the unexpected result that all heath hens tested formed a group very distinct from mainland birds, being most similar genetically to greater prairie-chickens from Wisconsin.
 A more recent study of the same parameter by Johnson and Dunn verified these results, but disagreed in the placement of the heath hen respective to its relatives, suggesting a closer relationship with the lesser prairie-chicken (Tympanuchus pallidicinctus) instead.

 However, Johnson and Dunn caution against reading too much into these results: while the lesser prairie-chicken is considered a distinct species and the apparently equally-genetically distinct heath hen would thus likewise deserve species status, mtDNA haplotypes in small populations that have undergone bottlenecks are likely to show higher divergence than they would judging from taxonomic status alone, due to genetic drift.
 Thus, given the fact that all heath hen specimens from known localities studied by Johnson and Dunn are Martha's Vineyard birds (where the carrying capacity may never have exceeded several thousand, due to the limited space and limited genetic exchange with the mainland), it is possible that the low genetic diversity and apparent distinctness of the heath hen are a result of the small number of useful specimens being predominantly from a small island population.

-Sculpture memorializing the last location where Booming Ben, the last heath hen, was spotted.
-This sculpture is located in the Manuel F. Correllus State Forest on Martha's Vineyard.
-It is one of five statues as a part of Todd McGrain's Lost Bird Project.

 Prairie-chickens were indiscriminately introduced to the Eastern Seaboard after the heath hen was gone from the mainland, but failed to thrive.
 There exist a considerable number of supposed heath hen specimens in public collections today, but many (all mainland specimens and those with insufficient locality information) cannot be unequivocally assumed to be heath hens.
 For example, a mere seven unequivocal heath hen eggs – equivalent to a very small clutch – are known to be held in public collections today.
 That the genus Tympanuchus apparently evolved rapidly and therefore has high morphological, but low genetic, distinctness between taxa further complicates research.